Duval Street

 Duval Street (/ˈduːvəl/) is a downtown commercial zoned street in Key West, Florida, running north and south from the Gulf of Mexico to the Atlantic Ocean, just over 1.25 miles in length.
 It is named for William Pope Duval, the first territorial governor of Florida.

-Duval Street was designated a “Great Street” in 2012 by the American Planning Association.
+Duval Street was designated a "Great Street" in 2012 by the American Planning Association.
 The beautiful Bahamian and Spanish influenced Victorian Mansions of Duval Street have been well preserved through local preservation efforts starting in the 1960s.
 On the Atlantic Ocean end of Duval Street there is a mix of early Key West Victorian mansions and bungalows dotting the neighborhood.
-Art galleries, boutiques, inns and Bodega’s line the wide sidewalks.
+Art galleries, boutiques, inns and bodegas line the wide sidewalks.
 Although this end of Duval is more residential and less filled with tourists, the sidewalks still bustle with activity.

 One block west of the southern terminus of Duval Street is the buoy marker for the southernmost point in the United States; it is close to the Southernmost House, a Victorian mansion built in 1896.
 A favorite of both Harry S. Truman and author Ernest Hemingway, the building was restored to its formal beauty and opulence with a $3 million renovation in 1996.

 Duval Street well represents the cultural influence of Key West’s proximity and cultural ties to Cuba.
 Many Cubans immigrated to the area beginning in the late 1860s.
-At one time, the many cigar stores on Duval gave the city the moniker “Cigar City USA.”
-There are many pleasant outdoor cafes to enjoy another Cubano influenced product, “Cuban Coffee”, which is espresso made from roasted Cuban Coffee beans with a heavy dose of sugar.
+At one time, the many cigar stores on Duval gave the city the moniker "Cigar City USA."
+There are many pleasant outdoor cafes to enjoy another Cubano influenced product, "Cuban Coffee", which is espresso made from roasted Cuban Coffee beans with a heavy dose of sugar.

-At the north end, tourists from the cruise ships that dock at the Margaritaville Resort & Marina, Mole pier or Mallory Square are often seen traversing Duval Street's many shops [1] in the afternoon looking for souvenir trinkets and cheap T-shirts.
+At the north end, tourists from the cruise ships that dock at the Port of Key West, or Mallory Square, are often seen traversing Duval Street's many shops [1] in the afternoon looking for souvenir trinkets and cheap T-shirts.
 The streets are congested with Pedi cabs, trollies, bikes, mopeds, cars, and the Conch Train all adding to the touristy feel of this heavily visited end of Duval.

 Near the northern end of the street is Mallory Square.
 Historic Mallory Square is the center of Key West’s waterfront.
 The City of Key West and Duval Street share their beginning along this deep harbor waterfront.